Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Related Work

 \subsection{Positioning of this paper}

-This paper is positioned within that gap.
-Its purpose is neither a flat benchmark of post-quantum signature algorithms in isolation nor a narrow comparison of certificate sizes or byte overhead across uniform configurations.
-It is also not primarily a study of key-exchange substitution, even though classical, hybrid, and pure post-quantum KEX modes are included in the experimental design.
-The main object of study is the certificate hierarchy itself: which signature family is placed at the root, which at the intermediate, which at the server leaf, and how that placement shapes the cost of live TLS authentication.
+The present study addresses that placement-centered gap.
+It focuses on the certificate hierarchy itself: which signature family is placed at the root, which at the intermediate, which at the server leaf, and how that placement shapes the cost of live TLS authentication.
+The study includes classical, hybrid, and pure post-quantum KEX modes in the experimental design, but its main object is the authentication hierarchy rather than key-exchange substitution or uniform signature replacement.

 This choice distinguishes the present work from prior evaluation efforts in two ways.
 First, hierarchy-sensitive signature placement is treated as the main explanatory variable rather than as a secondary parameter inside a broader benchmark.
 Second, hierarchy placement is analyzed together with effective chain exposure and client/server workload decomposition during the handshake.
-The paper therefore studies post-quantum TLS authentication as a problem of certificate-path construction and exposure, not simply as a question of aggregate overhead \cite{sikeridis2020,paul2021mixed,montenegro2025framework}.
+The paper studies post-quantum TLS authentication as a problem of certificate-path construction and exposure, as well as aggregate overhead \cite{sikeridis2020,paul2021mixed,montenegro2025framework}.

 The paper asks which certificate-chain strategies remain operationally plausible once post-quantum signature placement is evaluated inside the authenticated handshake path of TLS~1.3.